openhab/org.openhab.binding.zwave/doc/mcohome/mh6hp_0_0.md

 # MH6-HP Programmable Thermostat
 This describes the Z-Wave device *MH6-HP*, manufactured by *[McoHome Technology Co., Ltd](http://www.mcohome.com/)* with the thing type UID of ```mcohome_mh6hp_00_000```.

+The MH6-HP supports routing.
+This allows the device to communicate using other routing enabled devices as intermediate routers.
+This device is also able to participate in the routing of data from other devices.

 ## Overview

 No device information is provided in the database.
 Consider [updating the database](http://www.cd-jackson.com/index.php/zwave/zwave-device-database/zwave-device-list/devicesummary/729) to improve the documentation.

 ## Channels

-The following table summarises the channels available for the MH6-HP
+The following table summarises the channels available for the MH6-HP -:

 | Channel | Channel Id | Category | Item Type |
 |---------|------------|----------|-----------|